stacks-network/docs/concepts/sbtc/README.md

 - Communicating with contracts on the Stacks chain
 - Managing the sBTC UTxO

-In future version of sBTC, Nakamoto and sBTC signers will be the same entity.

 ### sBTC Signer Set

 The sBTC Signer Set is the group of all sBTC signers.
 This set has full democratic access to the sBTC UTXO.
 Key properties include: